sholsapp/gallocy/DESIGN.md

 ### memory

-There are fundamentally three different regions of memory that a dsm needs to
+There are fundamentally three different regions of memory that a distributed shared memory system needs to consider:
-consider:

   - local internal memory
   - a shared page table